-The server classes must be accessible through the class path
+The server classes must be accessible through the class path.
+Many programs in the labs crash because the CLASSPATH variable is not set properly.

-By default, the registry uses the port number 1099, but you can change it rmi://torin.cs.lth.se:2002/MyService
+By default, the registry uses the port number 1099, but you can change it % rmiregistry 2002 rmi://torin.cs.lth.se:2002/MyService